mammothbane/gogen/README.md

 }
 ```

-But this fails for `T=[]int`,`T=map[int]string`, etc. The more this functionality can be factored out, the better, but `reflect.Equal` and `reflect.DeepEqual` are also available if needed.
+But this fails for `T=[]int`,`T=map[int]string`, etc. The more these comparisons can be factored out into non-generic code, the better,
+but `reflect.DeepEqual` is also available if needed.
+Automatic replacement of these formations may also be available in the future.

-In his `gengen` overview, joeshaw offers a nice solution using `Equaler` interfaces, but `gogen` does not support this pattern, because `generic.Generic` (by definition) does not implement any interfaces, and `gogen` will therefore fail on its first typecheck (before substitution).
+NB: In his `gengen` overview, joeshaw offers a nice solution using `Equaler` interfaces, but `gogen` does not support this pattern, because
+`generic.Generic` (by definition) does not implement any interfaces, and `gogen` will therefore fail on its first typecheck (before substitution).
 Support for something of this nature may be added in the future.

 ## Credits
 This tool started out as a fork of [joeshaw's `gengen`](https://github.com/joeshaw/gengen) with a few tweaks and fixes and ended up as a complete rewrite.
 Rather than manual AST loading and walking, `gogen` uses the [`loader` package](https://godoc.org/golang.org/x/tools/go/loader) and [`ast.Walk`](https://golang.org/pkg/go/ast/#Walk) to substitute and type-check references to generic types.